bluesky/bluesky/doc/source/event_descriptors.rst

 In the section on :doc:`documents`, we gave an overview of the four kinds of document.
-We presented an example Run Start, Event, and Run Stop, but we deferred detailed discussion of the Event Descriptior.
+We presented an example Run Start, Event, and Run Stop, but we deferred detailed discussion of the Event Descriptor.

 Recall our example 'event' document.